CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 },
 "use_action": {
     "type": "firestarter", // Start a fire, like with a lighter.
-    "moves_cost": 15 // Number of moves it takes to start the fire.
     "moves": 15 // Number of moves it takes to start the fire.
+This is reduced by survival skill.
     "moves_slow": 1500 // Number of moves it takes to start a fire on something that is difficult to ignite.
+This is reduced by survival skill.
     "need_sunlight": true // Whether the character needs to be in direct sunlight, e.g. to use magnifying glasses.
 },
 "use_action": {